nathanmarz/storm-starter/README.markdown

 ## Maven

-Maven is an alternative to Leiningen. storm-starter contains m2-pom.xml which can be used with Maven using the -f option.
+Maven is an alternative to Leiningen. storm-starter contains pom.xml which can be used with Maven.
 For example, to compile and run `WordCountTopology` in local mode, use this command:

 ```
-mvn -f m2-pom.xml compile exec:java -Dexec.classpathScope=compile -Dexec.mainClass=storm.starter.WordCountTopology
+mvn compile exec:java -Dexec.classpathScope=compile -Dexec.mainClass=storm.starter.WordCountTopology
 ```

 You can package a jar suitable for submitting to a cluster with this command:

 ```
-mvn -f m2-pom.xml package
+mvn package
 ```

 This will package your code and all the non-Storm dependencies into a single "uberjar" at the path `target/storm-starter-{version}-jar-with-dependencies.jar`.